There may be someone in your life who you know is considering surrogacy because they want to have a biological child of their own.

 Yes.
 If you are already matched with someone, or you found intended parents yourself, you can still work with a surrogacy professional together to complete the rest of the process.
 You would just skip the step where you search for a surrogacy match.

 You would both need to meet the requirements of that particular professional.
 But this is a good option for surrogates who want the freedom of choosing their own intended parents, but also want the protection and guidance of an agency or similar professional.
+Surrogacy is a big commitment, and these requirements ensure that everyone is adequately prepared.

 What are the pros and cons of finding intended parents myself versus matching through a professional?